šŸŽ„

 Dramatizations & Historical Liberties

-1. Personal and family toll
+1. Personal toll on Bilott

-2. Simplified legal battle
+2. David-vs-Goliath legal battle

-4. Role of farmer Wilbur Tennant
+4. Role of Wilbur Tennant

 Sources: Robert Bilott’s book Exposure (2019), court documents and internal DuPont memos from the multi-district litigation, EPA reports on PFOA, investigative reporting from The New York Times, The Intercept, and ProPublica.